voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 Grading our elected legislators is the first step in turning the tables around.

-And by grading them on a curve, elected legislators can become more motivated to one-up each other, even within their own party.
+And by grading on a curve, elected legislators can become more motivated to one-up each other, even within their own party.

 They ought to do their best to represent their constituents as a whole, the way we actually want to be represented.